willbchang/chrome-read-later/README.md

   - [x] Load from current empty tab.
   - [x] A delete icon will appear when cursor is hovering a favicon.
     - [x] Click to delete.
-  - [ ] Set website scroll position.
+  - [ ] Get website scroll position.
+  - [ ] Get the current playing time of video/audio.
 - [x] Right Click link and select read later to save(not in the search bar)
   - [ ] Filter selected link in google search.